Evaluation of cranial nerve mononeuropathy

 Nerve testing

-Symptoms of optic nerve damage can represent changes in visual acuity, contrast, brightness, or color.[6]Selhorst JB, Chen Y. The optic nerve.
+Symptoms of optic nerve damage can represent changes in visual acuity, contrast, brightness, or colour.[6]Selhorst JB, Chen Y. The optic nerve.
 Semin Neurol.
 2009;29:29-35. http://www.ncbi.nlm.nih.gov/pubmed/19214930?tool=bestpractice.com A detailed description of visual dysfunction is essential and can narrow the differential.
 To define the degree of optic nerve dysfunction, the following tests are frequently performed.

-Visual acuity: this can be tested using a Snellen chart.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
+Visual acuity: tested using a Snellen chart.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
 2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com Optic nerve damage may result in central visual loss.

-Pupillary testing: a relative afferent pupillary defect (RAPD) is the only objective test of optic nerve dysfunction.[6]Selhorst JB, Chen Y. The optic nerve.
+Pupillary testing: pupillary light reflex testing for relative afferent pupillary defect (RAPD) is the only bedside test of optic nerve dysfunction that is independent of patient’s subjective response.[6]Selhorst JB, Chen Y. The optic nerve.
 Semin Neurol.
 2009;29:29-35. http://www.ncbi.nlm.nih.gov/pubmed/19214930?tool=bestpractice.com

 Direct ophthalmoscopy: visualizing the optic nerve as it enters the back of the eye can reveal pallor (optic atrophy) or disk swelling (papillitis or papilledema).